999monk/999monk/README.md

-i’m interested in coding and philosophy. currently learning C# and Python.
+i’m interested in coding, philosophy and cyber-culture. currently learning C# and shell/bash.

      ---until death all defeat is psychological---